AcnodeLabs/AlgeSDK/README.md

 Every App class is expected to contain public instances of class PEG named input and output.
 Your Application can read input messages queued for processing through the �input PEG� and send or request platform services through �output PEG�.
 PEG is not an acronym, it can be considered as a peg that joins items or a channel of communication of messages and associated data.

-**IMPORTANT**:- Your App has one chance per message, if the queue is read and message is ignored, the message is removed the queue assuming you don�t intend to act on it.
+**IMPORTANT**:- Your App has one chance per message, if the queue is read and message is ignored, the message is removed the queue assuming you dont intend to act on it.
 The Init Method is called once the Platform is ready with OpenGL context and loading other preliminaries.
 The path in which the app can read and write data in a vanilla way is passed to you as a parameter.
 Simply put you can even use core C stdio functions on every platform using this path.
 This is also used to initialize the resource manger(s) in your application to read and write to assets.

 The DeInit method is called before the App quits to give you an opportunity to deallocate any user objects and perform de-initialization of the App.